SpudGunMan/bapi/README.md

 # Codename bAPi mark 2

 **PLEASE NOTE BETA**
-this is a early release still "beta" RC5
+this is a early release still "beta" RC6
-  - a exiting enhancment WSJT-X WSJT-Z and JTDX JS8CALL now all installing properly!
 - no .desktop files yet for most things (no menu icons)
 - upgrade your OS first.
 This script is not upgrading the OS.
+- VARA and winelink RMS etc, having global issues with ARM-BOX emulation

 ## Description
 ![screenshot](data/screenshot.jpg)